-Review of Reviews
+Review of reviews

-Given the existence of multiple reviews of health evidence-to-policy frameworks (e.g., Graham et al. 2007; Ward et al. 2009), instead of reviewing primary sources we conducted a systematic review of reviews (Smith et al. 2011), also referred to as 'overview of reviews' (Hunt et al. 2018) or 'umbrella review' (Aromataris et al. 2015), following the PRISMA guidelines.
-Systematic reviews of reviews are a relatively recently-established and distinct form of evidence synthesis which aim to integrate the findings of different reviews on the same topic (Oliver et al. 2014).
-Comparing and contrasting the findings of individual reviews enables assessment of the consistency of research findings, identification of ambiguities, and discovery of insights adding value beyond restating previous findings (Hasanpoor et al. 2019).
-Reviews of reviews are particularly beneficial where there are multiple reviews of the same topic that differ in quality, scope, and exact focus.
-Our approach allows us to identify relevant theories, assess their importance, and to offer a synthesis with respect to evidence to health policy frameworks to glean insights into mental health agendasetting in LMICs (Campbell et al. 2014).
+Given the existence of multiple reviews of health evidenceto-policy frameworks (e.g. Graham et al., 2007; Ward et al., 2009), instead of reviewing primary sources, we conducted a scoping 'review of reviews' (Smith et al., 2011), also referred to as 'overview of reviews' (Hunt et al., 2018) or 'umbrella review' (Aromataris et al., 2015), following the PRISMA guidelines.
+Reviews of reviews are a relatively recently established and distinct form of evidence synthesis, which aim to integrate the findings of different reviews on the same topic (Oliver et al., 2014).
+Comparing and contrasting the findings of individual reviews enable the assessment of the consistency of research findings, identification of ambiguities and discovery of insights adding value beyond restating previous findings (Hasanpoor et al., 2019).
+Reviews of reviews are particularly beneficial where there are multiple reviews of the same topic that differ in quality, scope and exact focus.
+Our approach allows us to identify relevant theories, assess their importance and offer a synthesis with respect to evidence to health policy frameworks to glean insights into mental health agenda-setting in LMICs (Campbell et al., 2014).

-Search Strategy
+Search strategy

-Database Selection
+Database selection

-Four health-related academic databases were searched in November 2018 with alerts for later relevant publications until October 2021 when the review was largely completed: Medline, Global Health, HMIC (Health Management Information Consortium) and PsychINFO, followed by citation search for further publications.
-The HMIC database includes grey literature (Paez 2017) which increased the comprehensiveness of our review.
-Search Terms
+Four health-related academic databases were searched in November 2018 with alerts for later relevant publications until October 2022 when the review was largely completed: Medline, Global Health, Health Management Information Consortium (HMIC) and PsychINFO, followed by citation search for further publications.
+The HMIC database includes grey literature (Paez, 2017), which increased the comprehensiveness of our review.